splicemachine/pysplice/docs/splicemachine.features.rst

 splicemachine.features.training_context
 ----------------------------------

 This describes the Python representation of a Training Context.
-A Training Context is a SQL statement defining an event of interest, and metadata around how to create a training dataset with that context
+A Training Context is a SQL statement defining an event of interest, and metadata around how to create a training dataset with that context.
+You can see the contents of a TrainingContext by printing it, returning it, or calling it's __dict__ function (tcx.__dict__)

 .. automodule:: splicemachine.features.training_context
    :members: